 The process of loading and unloading irregular parcels has long been a challenge in robotics.
 But now, advanced robots have greater mobility, thanks to gyroscopes and mapping technologies.
 This allows them to easily recognize shipments by size and description and move them to their appropriate locations.
 They are so reliable that soon that they will soon be integrated into mainstream shipping technology.

 There are even company-sponsored contests such as Amazon’s, inspiring inventors to develop robots who can distinguish between packages in warehouses.
 Picking a single item from stock totes to order totes is still one of the greatest challenges facing the industry today.
 One of the winning robots overcame this system by utilizing Cartesian coordinate grid system and a hybrid suction-cup-finger grabbing system.
 While we’re not there quite yet, the fact that we have robots who can differentiate between individual items surely is a leap forward.

 Robots are no longer an ambitious endeavor only understood by few in the tech industry.
 They are here and changing our lives in ways we couldn't imagine.
 And they're not even close to reaching their full potential.

 Robotics has become a viable solution in air cargo with the growing advancement in AI.
 Now robots are much more cost-effective and accurate.
 They can quickly identify items, verify, pick them up, and place them according to order.
 This is helping solve some of the industry’s most complex issues.

-As contemporary warehouses implement more robotics, we can’t wait to see how technology continues to grow the field of air cargo.
+As contemporary warehouses implement more robotics, we can’t wait to see how technology will continue to grow the field of air cargo.